-Button Description SIGH ON/OFF - Used to activate SIGH sub-mode of ventilation.
-Altitude Comp.
+Button Description Altitude Comp.
 Used to select the altitude compensation.
-Rate: 500-4500 m NPPV ON/OFF - Used to active non-invasive ventilation.
+Rate: 500-4500 m NIV ON/OFF - Used to active non-invasive ventilation.
 Trends ON/OFF/Clear - Used to active and clear trended data.
 Factory Default: OFF Trigger Delay Used to activate the MVG trigger delay function.
 OFF: Trigger delay function is disabled.
 ON: Doubles the delay time before mandatory (time cycled) ventilation is activated.

-Button Description Maneuvers Used to select a maneuver.
-Inspiratory Hold: When selected inspiratory hold will perform an inspiratory hold in the next inspiratory phase.
-Expiratory Hold: When selected the ventilator will perform expiratory hold in the next expiratory phase.
-Default: OFF Rise Profile Used to set the rise level that the system will deliver.
+Rise Profile Used to set the rise level that the system will deliver.
 Available levels are 1 (fastest) to 5 (slowest).
 This option is enabled only in PCV and PSV modes.
 Set the initial Rise Profile to 3 and then adjust it according to the patient comfort.
-PSV Flow Used to set the expiratory trigger from 0% to 90% of the peak flow.
-Term This option is enabled only in PSV mode.
+PSV Flow Term Used to set the expiratory trigger from 0% to 90% of the peak flow.
+This option is enabled only in PSV mode.
 When PSV Flow Term is set to "OFF" the length of the pressure support breath is the "PSV Ti" set value.
 PSV Ti Used to control and limit the inspiratory time in Pressure Support Ventilation from 0.1 to 3 seconds.
-Waveform Used to select the type of waveform: ■ Square - The flow stays constant during the inspiratory phase ■ Descend - The flow descends linearly until the final flow (at the end of inspiration) and is 50% of the peak flow.
+Waveform Used to select the type of waveform: Square - The flow stays constant during the inspiratory phase Descend - The flow descends linearly until the final flow (at the end of inspiration) and is 50% of the peak flow.
 (Peak flow is calculated based on the tidal volume and inspiratory time.)
 This option is enabled only in VCV sub mode.
 VG Mode Used to select the Volume Guarantee sub-mode.
-Options: VtG (tidal volume guarantee) or MVG (minute volume guarantee) Factory Default: MVG Hold Length Used to select the length of the selected maneuver.
-Range: 1 to 6 seconds Factory default: 3 Seconds
+Options: VtG (tidal volume guarantee) or MVG (minute volume guarantee) Factory Default: MVG Volume trigger ON/OFF - On- The flow trigger is initiated also if a 1/100f trig inhaled quantity of volume was detected.